fuqunaga/SyncUtilUNET/README.md

 ⚠To Open Example Scenes
 Please add all the scenes to `Scenes In Build` at the Build Settings.

+# How to run Examples

+1. Add all scene files(*.unity) to Scenes In Build of Build Settings.
+1. Open and run SyncUtilExamples scene. this is a example scene launcher.

 ## Syncing Parameters

 ### Primitive Members